Dog Facts

 How to Train a Rat Terrier Dog?

-Rat Terriers were bred with one goal in mind – hunting.
-Here’s a quick look at their heritage:
+Rat Terriers were developed with one purpose – hunting.
+For a quick look at their history:

-• Originally developed in the early 20th century for farm work and vermin control
+• First introduced in the early 20th century for agriculture and vermin control.

-• Bred from a mix of terriers and other working breeds
+• Created from a combination of terriers and other working dogs.

-• Versatile hunters capable of pursuing small game and vermin
+• Versatile predators capable of stalking small game and insects.

 Pro Tip: Keep it positive.
-Reward your dog with treats, praise, or play whenever they get it right.
-This way, your Rat Terrier will start associating good behaviors with a happy outcome.
+Treats, praise or play whenever your dog does right.
+This way your Rat Terrier will learn to link good behavior to a reward.

 Recall Training Exercise:

-2. Use a consistent command like “Come” or just call its name.
+• Say a consistent phrase such as “Come” or simply call its name.

 Step 3: Introduce Scent Work

-3. Encourage your dog to find it with commands like “Find it” or “Seek”
+• Encourage your dog to look for it using words such as “Find it” or “Seek”.

-4. When it does, reward it with some treats
+• If it does, then treat it with some goodies.

-4. Fetch games to improve speed and retrieval skills
+• Fetch games to increase the speed and retrieve abilities.

 Treeing Training:

-2. Encourage your dog to chase and bark at the lure as you raise it up a tree
+• Invite your dog to chase and bark at the lure while you hang it from a tree.

-3. Reward it for staying at the tree and barking
+• Treat it for hanging around the tree and barking.

 Flushing Training:

-1. Hide a scented toy or training dummy in tall grass or brush
+• Dish room a scented toy or dummy in high grass or brush.

-2. Let your dog search and flush out the “prey”
+• So let your dog scavenge and flush out the “prey”.

-3. Reward successful flushes with praise and play
+• Acknowledge successful flushes with praise and games.

-Pro Tip: Sarah Miller – an experienced Rat Terrier trainer – advises, “Start with easy wins to build your dog's confidence.
-Gradually increase the difficulty of treeing and flushing exercises as your dog's skills improve.”
+Tipp: Sarah Miller – who has trained many Rat Terriers – suggests, “Use the easy wins to get your dog’s trust up.
+“Really ramp up the difficulty of treeing and flushing exercises over time as your dog learns.”

 Step 6: Introduce Gunfire Gradually

-1. Start with distant, muffled shots while your dog is doing something fun
+• Start with distant, muffled shots of your dog having a good time doing something.

 Step 7: Develop Retrieval Skills

-Pro Tip: You can try this two-toy trick – after your dog retrieves one item, show a second toy so it brings the first one back.
+Tip: You can try this two-toy strategy – after your dog gets one toy, offer a second toy so he brings it back.

 Step 8: Simulate Hunting Scenarios